hfp/libxs/documentation/libxs_math.md

 `libxs_bf16_to_f64(dst[0]) + ... + libxs_bf16_to_f64(dst[ndigits-1])`
 reconstructs the original to approximately `7 * ndigits` bits of precision (each BF16 digit carries 7 fraction bits).
 Seven digits exceed the 52-bit mantissa of double.
+The `_f32` variant keeps the residual arithmetic in single precision for float storage/conversion paths.